esitarski/CrossMgr/README.md

 #### Debugging the Mac Apps

-Because MacOSX has added a lot of security to the system, some weird problems can occur that prevent the application from starting.
-First, and foremost, because the apps are not signed, you must CTRL-CLICK the icon, and select Open from the pop up menu, and then click Open on the dialog box to start the application the first time.
-Additionally, MacOSX will prompt the user for permissions to access the network, documents folder, etc..
+Because MacOSX has added a lot of security to the system, some weird problems can occur that prevent the application from starting
+First, and foremost, because the apps are not signed, you must CTRL-CLICK the icon, and select Open from the pop up menu, and then click Open on the dialog box to start the application the first time
+Additionally, MacOSX will prompt the user for permissions to access the network, documents folder, etc...
 Sometimes, the splash screens for the application will cover this dialog box up, or it could end up behind the application.
 Unless you select ALLOW, the application can't work.
 For example, CrossMgr requires network access to run.
 Additionally, sometimes the application just won't start.
 Typically, it's icon will start to flash, and then nothing.
 To see why and what is happening, run the application from the command line from the app's MacOS directory.
 For example, for CrossMgr:

 ```bash
 cd /Applications/CrossMgr.app/Content/MacOS
 ./CrossMgr
 ```

-Python is setup to dump logs to stdout which usually indicates the problem.
+Python is set up to dump logs to stdout which usually indicates the problem.
 Sometimes, the problem of starting the application will just go away.

 ### Linux Installation

 Follow the instructions for building CrossMgr on your system.
+Check the wxPython web page for specific instructions for how to install it on your distro.

 ## Building Cross Manager (for developers)